 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Olympus OM-10 Quartz.
-The film can also be called 135 film, and it’s the most widely used type of film.
+The Olympus OM-10 Quartz takes 35mm film that comes in canisters.
+The film can also be described as 135 film, and it’s the most frequently used film format.

-The only other film format you are likely to encounter to come across is 120 or 220 film that is used with medium format cameras.
+The only other type of film you are likely to come across is 120 or 220 film that is used with medium format cameras}.

-Swapping the film stock you are using will change the look of your shots.
-This is an example of the best things about shooting film.
+Swapping the film emulsion you are working with will alter the look of your images.
+This is one of the terrific things about using film.

-All new 35mm film for sale currently has DX encoding.
-This will allow electronically controlled cameras to auto-detect and set the ISO when the film is loaded.
+Most new 35mm film offered these days has DX encoding on the canister.
+This allows cameras to detect and set the ISO when the film canister is put in the camera.

-You will find just a few possible choices for where to have film processed.
-For a more thorough discussion of the possibilities, go look at my article on Where to Get Film Developed.
+There are a range of options for where to get film processed.
+For a more detailed discussion of the possibilities go look at my guide on Where to Develop Film.

-WARNING: Pharmacies and big box stores no longer process film on location.
-They ship the film off-site to be processed by a 3rd party.
-As a consequence, you won’t be given your negatives back.
+WARNING: Pharmacies and big box stores have stopped developing film locally.
+They ship the film away to be processed by a third party.
+Because of that, you won’t be given your negatives back.

 - Develop Film at Home